Gal Costa: Career

 Her next album, Legal, was not as far from the mainstream as its predecessor, and a live album the following year again balanced smooth Brazilian sounds with heavy rock.
 In 1973, the cover of Costa's album Índia was censored — it focuses on her red bikini bottom.
 Gal has recorded songs composed by a number of Brazil's most popular songwriters such as Tom Jobim, Ben and Erasmo Carlos.
-In the 1970s, she was one of the integrants of the Doces Bárbaros, the others being Veloso, Gil and Maria Bethânia.
+In the 1970s, she was one of the members of the Doces Bárbaros, the others being Veloso, Gil and Maria Bethânia.
 For years, a reunion was hoped for this emblematic group in the Brazilian popular music.
 In 1982, the single "Festa Do Interior" from the double album Fantasia became her biggest ever hit, going multi-platinum by the end of the year.
 In 1994, Gal performed the song Brasil, topless.
 She recorded songs in Portuguese, Spanish and English.

 Gal Costa is portrayed by Sophie Charlotte in the 2023 biographical film Meu nome é Gal.